THE WHITE MOUNTAINS

-The Kancamagus Hwy. is a very scenic drive (like all the roads in this area) and offers plenty of locations to pull off and take in the breath-taking views.
+The Kancamagus Hwy. is a very scenic drive, like all the roads in this area.
+This ride offers plenty of locations to pull off and take in the breath-taking views.

-You will come into a town called Glen NH with the intersection of Rt.
+You will come into a town called Glen, NH with the intersection of Rt.
 16 and 302.
 Take a Left onto Rt.
-16 North – Pinkham Notch Rd. this will take you past Story Land (watch for families crossing the road to Story Land), this road will also take you to Mount Washington and the Mt.
+16 North – Pinkham Notch Road.
+This will take you past the tourist attraction Story Land.
+There can be some traffic here, so watch for families crossing the road to Story Land.
+This road will also take you to Mount Washington and the Mt.
 Washington Auto Road.

-Mount Washington is the highest peak in the Northeastern US (Elevation: 6,148’ and has erratic weather at the summit).
+Mount Washington is the highest peak in the Northeastern US.
+Elevation: 6,148’ and has erratic weather at the summit.

 Riders Note: If venturing up the Mt.
-Washington Auto Road on a Motorcycle check in at the base lodge to check the weather at the summit, as I said the weather at the summit is very erratic.
-You will also want to be mindful of the road, most of it is paved but has sections with packed and loose gravel.
+Washington Auto Road on a Motorcycle check in at the base lodge to check the weather at the summit.
+As I said, the weather at the summit is very erratic.
+You will also want to be mindful of the road, most of it is paved, but has sections with packed and loose gravel.
 It is very steep in places and unforgiving with steep drops off the shoulder.
 Take it slow stay safe and use low gears on your dissent as to not overheat your breaks.

 We will stay on Rt.
 113 as it crosses over into Western Maine.

-Riders Note: Once over the Maine state line Rt.
-113 splits off into 113 & 113B (113B veers off to the Right) you want to stay Left on Rt.
-113 (if you should take 113B don’t sweat it they end up in the same place).
+Riders Note: Once over the Maine state line, Rt.
+113 splits off into 113 & 113B.
+113B veers off to the right, you want to stay left on Rt.
+113. If you should take 113B, don’t sweat it, they end up in the same place.

 Continue South on Rt.
-113/N Fryeburg Rd, you will be looking for S Chatham Rd. (it will be on the Right you will see a little White Fire Station on the opposite corner).
-This road is very ruff watch for potholes.
-Don’t worry it is only ruff for a about 1mile, once you cross over back into NH the road is nice and smooth.
+113/N Fryeburg Rd.
+You will be looking for S Chatham Road, and it will be on the Right.
+You will see a little White Fire Station on the opposite corner.
+This road is very ruff, watch for potholes.
+Don’t worry, it is only ruff for a about 1mile, once you cross over back into NH the road is nice and smooth.

 Riders Note: Don’t go like a Bat Out Of Hell when the road smooths out, you have a hard Left turn coming up.